Applying for a trade mark in the US

 When it comes to protecting your trade mark in the US, there are two ways to register:

-- you can apply directly to the United States Patent and Trademark Office (USPTO), or
+- you can work with an attorney who is licensed to practice law in the US to apply directly to the United States Patent and Trademark Office (USPTO), or

 - you can apply using the Madrid Protocol - an international registration system, which offers trade mark owners the possibility to protect their trade marks in multiple markets by filing one application.